Writing Cabinet

 Label TextDesks and secretaries traditionally contained what Thomas Sheraton called “nest of drawers and letter holes” to hold writing equipment and correspondence.
 This rare neoclassical cabinet filled with elegant mahogany veneered drawers and decoratively contrasting maple “letter holes” was possibly used by someone who either desired portability for their personal correspondence or who didn’t own a traditional desk yet wanted a dedicated storage form.
 Used in conjunction with a table as a writing surface, this cabinet could serve as a substitute for the larger desk or secretary form.

-This rare form was produced at least three times by an unidentified Maryland or Virginia cabinetshop.
-One of the three examples is in the collection of the Museum of Southern Decorative Arts (#974) and has an ownership history in Orange County, Virginia.
-The other was advertised by Israel Sack in 1979 and 1983.
+This rare form was produced at least two more times by an unidentified Virginia or Maryland cabinetshop.
+One of the other examples is in the collection of the Museum of Southern Decorative Arts (#974) and has an ownership history in the later 19th century in Orange County, Virginia in a family with Fauquier County, Orange County, and Caroline County ancestry.
+Another more elaborate example in a private collection was advertised by Israel Sack in 1979 and 1983.
+And a related cabinet with a different interior design and construction details, possibly from a different shop or maker, has a history in a Caroline and Fauquier County, Virginia family.

 ProvenancePurchased by vendor from an estate sale in Spring Valley, a NW Washington, DC neighborhood.